oktadev/reinvent18-challenge/README.md

 editor.
 Modify the top two lines of the file and substitute in your org-specific settings.

-Here's what the default values look like (you will need to replace them in order for this to work):
+Here's what the default values look like (you will need to replace them with the two values you copied down earlier in order for this to work):

 ```javascript
 var OKTA_BASE_URL = "https://dev-842917.oktapreview.com";